Media typologies

 - sound ("non-dimensional conveyance of an idea")

-The highest resolution usually takes precedence.
-A "performance" could contain lower-resolution objects such as images and text but it would still fall under the classification of a "performance".
+The highest resolution usually takes precedence when classifying a medium.
+A "performance" could contain lower-resolution objects such as images and text but the medium would still fall under the classification of a "performance".
 A meme containing both an image and text would land in the "image" pile.

 If we think about life, it really does just constitute a performance: the world whole as just a stage, simply with three-dimensional objects having positions in time!